syncfusion-content/blazor-docs/blazor/rich-text-editor/toolbar.md

 ## Expand Toolbar

 The expand toolbar allows to hide the overflowing items in the next line by using the [ToolbarType.Expand](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.ToolbarType.html#Syncfusion_Blazor_RichTextEditor_ToolbarType_Expand) property.
-By clicking the expand arrow, you view the overflowing toolbar items.
+By clicking the expand arrow, you can view the overflowing toolbar items.
 The default mode of toolbar is `Expand`.

 {% tabs %}
 {% highlight razor %}